 - Our Philosophy

-- Complete the Town of Gilbert Employment application and submit by the deadline.
+- Complete the Town of Gilbert Employment application for either Recruit or Lateral officer and submit by the deadline.

 Applicants who meet any of the following will be automatically disqualified by the Town of Gilbert and/or Arizona POST:

 - Applicants must be 21 years of age by completion of the academy.